rossetti/KSLBook/docs/04-Chapter4.md

 `RandomVariable` and `Counter.` A `RandomVariable` is a sub-class of `ModelElement` that is used to represent random variables within a simulation model.
-The `RandomVariable` class must be supplied an instance of a class that implements the `RandomIfc` interface.
-Recall that implementations of the `RandomIfc` interface have a `value` property that returns a random value and permit random number stream control.
+The `RandomVariable` class must be supplied an instance of a class that implements the `RVariableIfc` interface.
+Recall that implementations of the `RVariableIfc` interface have a `value` property that returns a random value and permit random number stream control.
 The supplied stream control is important when utilized advanced simulation statistical methods.
 For example, stream control is used to advance the